JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Returns the last result code

 ```
-FUNCTION CTextRow.GetLastResult () AS HRESULT
+FUNCTION GetLastResult () AS HRESULT
 ```
 ---